Concentration of measure and generalized product of random vectors with an application to Hanson-Wright-like inequalities: Linear concentration and control on high order statistics

 Of course linear concentration is stable through affine transformations. \begin{proposition}[Stability through affine mappings] \sloppypar{Given two (sequences of) normed vector spaces $(E,\|\cdot\|_E)$ and $(F,\|\cdot\|_F)$, a (sequence of) random vectors $Z \in E$, a (sequence of) deterministic vectors $\tilde Z \in E$ and a (sequence of) affine mappings $\phi : E \to F$ such that $\forall x \in E: \|\phi(x) - \phi(0)\|_F\leq \lambda \|x \|_E$: } \end{proposition} When the expectation can be defined, there exists an implication link between Lipschitz concentration (Definitions~\ref{def:concentrated_sequence}) and linear concentration (Definition~ \ref{def:linear_concentration}). \begin{lemma} Given a normed space $(E,\|\cdot \|)$ and a random vector $Z \in E$ admitting an expectation, we have the implication:

 \end{lemma}

 This implication becomes an equivalence in law dimensional spaces (i.e. when the sequence index ``$p$'' is not linked to the dimension of the vector spaces $E_p$); then the distinction between linear concentration and Lipschitz concentration is not relevant anymore.
-To simplify the hypotheses, we will assume that the normed vector space does not change at all with $p$. \begin{proposition} Given a normed vector space of finite dimension $(E, \|\cdot \|)$, a sequence of random vectors $(Z_p)_{p\in \mathbb N} \in E^{\mathbb N}$ and a sequence of positive values $(\sigma_p)_{p\in \mathbb N} \in \mathbb R^{\mathbb N}$, we have the equivalence: